Persistence of vision: Historical references to afterimages and motion blur

 Porphyry (circa 243–305) in his commentary on Ptolemy's Harmonics describes how the senses are not stable but confused and inaccurate.
 Certain intervals between repeated impressions are not detected.
 A white or black spot on a spinning cone (or top) appears as a circle of that color and a line on the top makes the whole surface appear in that color.
 "Because of the swiftness of the movement we receive the impression of the line on every part of the cone as the line moves."

-In the 11th century Ibn al-Haytham, who was familiar with Ptolemy's writings, described how colored lines on a spinning top could not be discerned as different colors but appeared as one new color composed of all of the colors of the lines.
-He deducted that sight needs some time to discern a color. al-Haytam also noted that the top appeared motionless when spun extremely quickly "for none of its points remains fixed in the same spot for any perceptible time".
+In the 11th century Ibn al-Haytham, familiar with Ptolemy's writings, described how colored lines on a spinning top could not be discerned as different colors but appeared as one new color composed of all the colors of the lines.
+He deduced that sight needs some time to discern a color. al-Haytam also noted that the top appeared motionless when spun extremely quickly "for none of its points remains fixed in the same spot for any perceptible time".

 Leonardo da Vinci wrote in a notebook: "Every body that moves rapidly seems to colour its path with the impression of its hue.
 The truth of this proposition is seen from experience; thus when the lightning moves among dark clouds the speed of its sinuous flight makes its whole course resemble a luminous snake.
 So in like manner if you wave a lighted brand its whole course will seem a ring of flame.
 This is because the organ of perception acts more rapidly than the judgment."

 In his 1704 book Opticks, Isaac Newton (1642–1726/27) described a machine with prisms, a lens and a large moving comb with teeth causing alternating colors to be projected successively.
 If this was done quickly enough, the alternating colours could no longer be perceived separately but were seen as white.
 Newton compared its principle to the sparkler's trail effect: a gyrating burning coal could appear as a circle of fire because "the sensation of the coal in the several places of that circle remains impress'd on the sensorium, until the coal return again to the same place."

 In 1768 Patrick d'Arcy (1725-1779) reported how he had measured a duration of 0.13 seconds for one full rotation of a burning coal while it was seen as a full circle of light.
 He registered multiple rotations with a purpose-built machine in his garden and with the collaboration of an observer who had superior eyesight (D'Arcy's own eyesight had been damaged in an accident).
 D'Arcy suspected that the duration may differ between different observers, light intensities of spinning objects, colours and viewing distances.
 He planned further experiments to determine such possible differences, but no results seem to have been published.